 We are currently running monthly “virtual” play readings using Zoom.
 These are for adults only as not all the chosen plays are suitable for younger members.
-Our current plan is to run these readings every first Wednesday of the month at 8 pm throughout the rest of this year or until current lockdown and social distancing restrictions are lifted and theatre returns to normal – they may even go on longer than that if there is a demand for them.
+Our current plan is to run these readings every first Wednesday of the month at 8 pm until current lockdown and social distancing restrictions are lifted and theatre returns to normal – they may even go on longer than that if there is a demand for them.

 The events are facilitated by Phil Cohen who, if you don’t know him, is a long-standing member of the theatre and often works with Bromley Little Theatre and South London Theatre as well.
 Phil also runs our Zoom socials on a Friday evening and would love you to join in with those too if you can!

 Anyone is welcome to join these play reading groups – you don’t have to be a BTC member to come along – so, even if you are unfamiliar with using Zoom, don’t let this put you off as Phil would still be pleased to hear from you and will discuss how to get you set up with the Zoom program – it’s very easy once you know-how!
 The theatre also now has a Zoom Pro account so we have unlimited time online – useful as the readings can be of variable length!

 The June play reading is actually on the second Wednesday of the month to avoid clashing with a meeting of the Beckenham Theatre Trustees.
 So the date for your diary is Wednesday, 9th June 2021 at 8pm.

 Something a little different this time, we’ll be reading a romantic comedy horror called Valentine, The Quintessential Vampire by Peter Brammer.
 Please note the date – it’s the 9th June so the second Wednesday of the month due to a clash with a BTC Trustees meeting that night.
 We will go back to the first Wednesday of the month in July.